MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-the-shifts-app-for-your-organization-in-teams.md

 Shifts is available in all Enterprise SKUs where Teams is available.

+> [!NOTE]
+> Shifts is available in GCC environments, but not in GCC High or DoD environments.

 ## Location of Shifts data

-Shifts data is currently stored in Azure in data centers in North America, Western Europe, and Asia Pacific.
+Shifts data is currently stored in Azure in data centers in Asia Pacific (APAC), the European Union (EU), and North America.
 For more information about where data is stored, see [Where is my data](http://o365datacentermap.azurewebsites.net/)?

-## Shifts data

-To learn more about where Shifts data is stored, and retention, retrieval, and encryption of Shifts data, see [Shifts data FAQ](shifts-data-faq.md).
+To learn more about Shifts data including storage, retention, retrieval, and encryption of Shifts data, see [Shifts data FAQ](shifts-data-faq.md).

 ## Set up Shifts